VBDev2Dev/DataBinding/Tutorial Docs/Tutorial.md

 ![Add Migration](Images/EF Context/4.png)
 ![Add Migration](Images/EF Context/5.png)

 1. Set database **Copy to Output Directory** property to **Copy if newer**  *This prevents builds from copying the database every time.
-This is needed if you want to add another migration.*
+This is needed if you want to add another migration.* -- 54581d486f79eb8cc5d03d7179b47fc3c3675c20
 ![Copy if newer](Images/EF Context/6.png)

+1. Add a migration to change the length of the Name column *Add-Migration and Update-Database*

+    ``` ps
+    Add-Migration "Increase length of name"
+    Update-Database
+    ```